Eastern Philosophy: The Quest for Happiness

 DescriptionWhat if you could always be happy?
 Do you think that’s even possible?
 If so, how?
 2,500 years ago, philosophers in India and China were asking themselves these questions, and their answers may surprise you.
 Using the novel The Circle of Happiness and the accompanying Travel Guide to the Circle of Happiness, we will go on a quest together for the meaning of happiness, encountering along the way the ideas of influential eastern philosophers such as the Buddha, Confucius, and Lao Tzu.
 We will also dive into the vibrant historical period known as the Axial Age, a time when philosophical activity flourished all over Asia and Europe.
 Throughout the course we will explore our own personal idea of happiness and debate whether or not we think these philosophers were onto something.
 If you’ve ever wondered what Hindu, Buddhist, Jain, Confucian, or Daoist philosophy is all about, this is the class for you!
 This course will include reading assignments, short writing assignments, and other projects.
 You’ll have the opportunity to finish with a creative project to share what you learned on your own quest for happiness.

 Class DetailsLive Class: No

-Available by email.
+Instructor is available by email.

-Students should be able to read at a 5th-grade level and participate in course activities via the Moodle classroom, including submitting thoughtful written responses.
+Students should be able to read at a fifth-grade level and participate in course activities via the Moodle classroom, including submitting thoughtful written responses.
 The course reading and activities are layered so that students at a variety of levels will have a substantive learning experience.

 For Suggested Ages: